Whole Wheat English Muffins are perfect for lots of recipes. They taste so good and are so simple and easy to make!

 The Recipe Story

 My family loves them because it gives them another quick option for breakfast food before school.
 They do not take very long to make and after they are done and cool, I put them in a freezer bag and keep them in the freezer.
-All you need to do is defrost the whole wheat English muffins a little bit and then toast them lightly and enjoy as toast or use them in a sandwich.
+All you need to do is defrost the whole wheat English muffins a little bit and then toast them lightly and enjoy them as toast or use them in a sandwich.

 I found this Whole wheat English muffin recipe in a Betty Crocker cookbook.
 I have modified it so that it will fit our plant-based lifestyle.
 There used to be shortening in it but I changed it to aquafaba instead.
 I also grind popcorn to use as the cornmeal.
 I double this recipe so that I have more whole wheat English muffins to freeze.